ffont/source/README.md

 sudo systemctl enable source
 ```

-Now both services will start automatically on start up.
-You can still use `./start` to test new versions because the previous processes will be killed.
+Now all these services will start automatically on start up.
+The `send-elk` command of the `fabfile.py` triggers service restarts after deploying new versions of the files.
+However, you can manually restart the services using `sudo systemctl enable xxx`.

-When running from startup, you can check std out logs with:
+You can check std out logs for the services with:

 ```
 sudo journalctl -fu sushi